Sylvain-Barde/mArch_mcs_analysis/README.md

 # mArch_mcs_analysis

-This repository contains the replication files for "A fast algorithm for finding the confidence set of large model collections"
+This repository contains the replication files for sections 4 and 5 of "A fast algorithm for finding the confidence set of large model collections"

 ## Requirements and Installation

-Running thre replication files require:
+Running the replication files requires:
 - The `fastMCS` toolbox with dependencies installed.
 - The `mArch` toolbox with dependencies installed.
 - Additional packages specified in `requirements_pip.txt` and `requirements_conda.txt`, to be installed using `pip` and `conda` respectively.

 *NOTE*: This repo contains a copy of the `fastMCS` and `mArch` toolboxes in the state used for generating the results/figures in the release.
 These copies are not updated/maintained, for the latest versions of these toolboxes, refer to the relevant repository.

 *NOTE*: the main run files were are parallelised on HPC nodes, therefore any attempt at replication should take into account this computational requirement.
-This is particularly the3 case for the Monte-Carlo analysis, which assumes 20 cores are available with 25GB per core.
-The files are provided for the sake of transparency and replication, and all results are provided in the associated release (see below).
+This is particularly the case for the Monte-Carlo analysis, which assumes 20 cores are available with 25GB per core.
+The files are provided for the sake of transparency and replication, and all intermediate/final results and outputs are provided in the associated release (see below).

 ## Release contents